by Bruce Camber, January 2019

 Also, it seemed that here were places where so much of current mathematical research could be applied.
 It is often abstract and seemingly impenetrable for the non-mathematician.
 Examples include the research defined by: (1) the Navier-Stokes equations, (2) dark matter/dark energy and (3) mind-matter-consciousness relation.
-We are trying here to open up go much deeper into the work done on the first 64 notations that were first envisioned as The Universe Table.
+We are trying here to go much deeper into the work done on the first 64 notations than first envisioned as The Universe Table.

 It had been too specialized for this website.
 In recent days, studying the literature, turbulence best describes our world and so much of our science.
 Yet, as the infinitesimal universe (our first 64 notations of the 202), have become a growing reality for me, it seems the Navier-Stokes equations and all the analyses around those equations, might best describe a key part of these 64 notations.